-While we are unaware of any identity theft or fraud as a result of this event, as an additional precaution, PBI is offering you access to 12 months of complimentary identity monitoring services through Kroll.
+While we are unaware of any identity theft or fraud as a result of this event, as an additional precaution, PBI is offering you access to 12 months of complimentary credit monitoring and identity restoration services through Kroll.
 Details of this offer and instructions on how to activate these services are enclosed with this letter.

 What You Can Do.
 We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
 Please also review the enclosed Other Important Information, which contains information on what you can do to safeguard against possible misuse of your information.
-You can also activate the identity monitoring services that we are offering.
+You can also enroll in the credit monitoring services that we are offering.